 6. Trip curves

 Trip curves define the trip current ratings of an MCB.
-Trip current is the minimum current at which a miniature circuit breaker will trip instantaneously.
+Trip current is the minimum current at which it would trip instantaneously.

 |Trip class||Trip Current|

 |CLASS B||Above 3 to 5 times rated current.
 Suitable for cable protection|